WHERE WILL SWIM MEETS BE HELD?

 We want swimmers to have a constructive relationship with their coaches and team

-the designated viewing area.
+members.
+It is required parents stay in the designated viewing area.

 All athletes should have their team apparel (bathing suits, shirts, caps).